GRTDataHub/GRTDataHubDevelopment/README.md

 All translators that contributed are acknowledged at the top of the respective chatbots.

+If you visit the <a href="https://grtdatahub.com/ENGTranslatorHelp">Translator Help</a> page via the button at the bottom of any chatbot.
+At the bottom of the Translator Help Page you will find 2 buttons for downloading all of the chatbot contents, the page contents and any other content that will need to be traslated when building a new chatbot.
+The file is availble to view or download in both Microsoft Word and Text File format.

 For developers that would like to contribute then please do so via a <a href="https://github.com/GRTDataHub/GRTDataHubDevelopment/pulls">Pull Request</a>.

-For non-developers that are not confident with creating a Pull Request then please do so via the <a href="https://github.com/GRTDataHub/GRTDataHubDevelopment/discussions">Discussions</a>.
+For non-developers that are not confident with creating a Pull Request then please do so via the <a href="https://github.com/GRTDataHub/GRTDataHubDevelopment/discussions">Discussions</a> or feel free to get in contact with me directly.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.

 1. Fork the Project